isc-projects/isc-dnssec-guide/doc/validation.rst

 DS record for ``.gov``, or ask the root name servers for their DNSKEY.

-In fact, whenever the validating resolver receives a DNSKEY, it checks to see if this is a configured trusted key, to decide whether it needs to continue chasing down the validation chain.
+In fact, whenever the validating resolver receives a DNSKEY, it checks to see if this is a configured trusted key to decide whether it needs to continue chasing down the validation chain.

 .. _trusted_keys_and_managed_keys: